Reflect, Refine, Repeat: Retrospectives in UX Design

 How often should we conduct retrospectives?

-Retrospectives should ideally be conducted regularly – the end of each project, sprint, or major milestone.
+Retrospectives should ideally be conducted regularly - at the end of each project, sprint, or major milestone.
 Regular retrospectives ensure continuous learning and improvements in your UX design process.

 Can retrospectives be conducted remotely?